BigBangKing/CallSchedulerPro/index.md

 # Terms and oconditions:
 - We do not provide guaranteed execution of all schedules.
 It is dependent on device and its capability.
+We tested with devices available to us.
 - Do not use it for any kind of emergency situations.

-- We do not provide guarantee of execution on all kind of devices available.
+# For queries and suggestions contact: bigbangsoftware@yahoo.com